Karin Büttner-Janz: Gymnastics career

-Her first coach was her father Guido Janz, who taught her excellent basics.
-Büttner-Janz moved to a sports school in Forst, where she trained under Klaus Helbeck.
-Her final coach was Jürgen Heritz.
+Büttner-Janz began training in gymnastics when she was five.
+Her first coach was her father, Guido Janz.
+Büttner-Janz moved to a sports school in Forst when she was 10, where she boarded during the week and visited her parents on weekends; she later said "that was not good at this age".
+She moved to a training center in Berlin in 1966.
+She trained under Klaus Helbeck, and her final coach was Jürgen Heritz.

+At 14, she became the East German champion.

 In 1967, at the age of 15, Büttner-Janz was nominated as East German Athlete of the Year after a silver medal on the uneven bars and a bronze medal on the vault at the European championship in Amsterdam.
 She went on to win the silver medal on the uneven bars and a bronze medal as part of the country's gymnastics team at the 1968 Summer Olympics.

-At the 1970 world championships she overcame Ludmilla Tourischeva on the uneven bars to win the gold medal.
-In a controversial finish, she delivered another gold medal winning performance on the uneven bars at the 1972 Munich Olympics, defeating Olga Korbut on her favourite apparatus.
-She also won the gold medal on the vault, a silver medal as part of the East German women's gymnastic team, another prestigious silver medal in the all around competition, with Ludmilla Tourischeva of the Soviet Union winning the gold and Tamara Lazakovich of the Soviet Union winning the bronze, and bronze on the balance beam.
-Most believed she was robbed of the All Around title, especially as with almost the exact same performances she outscored Tourischeva by a whopping 0.65 of a point (more than a fall) in the event finals 4 routines combined.
+At the 1970 world championships, she overcame Ludmilla Tourischeva on the uneven bars to win the gold medal.
+In a controversial finish, she delivered another gold medal-winning performance on the uneven bars, her best apparatus, at the 1972 Munich Olympics, defeating Olga Korbut; the audience protested her score for ten minutes.
+She also won the gold medal on the vault, a silver medal as part of the East German women's gymnastics team, another silver medal in the all-around competition behind Ludmilla Tourischeva and ahead of Tamara Lazakovich, and bronze on the balance beam.

 She was the most successful German athlete at the 1972 Summer Olympics in Munich and was afterwards recognized as GDR (German Democratic Republic) Sportswoman of the Year in 1972.
-After these successes she announced her intention of ending her competitive career to turn to the study of medicine to become a physician.
+After these successes, she announced her intention of ending her competitive career to turn to the study of medicine to become a physician.

 Büttner-Janz has an uneven bars element named after her, the Janz Salto, which she first performed in competition at the SV Dynamo Spartakiade in East Berlin, 1971.